-In 2023, to better balance the personal and professional needs, Gruber Logistics introduced smart working for the employees who have completed their initial training period and work in departments that offer smart working as a flexible option.
-The policy will remain until 2026, at which point it may be extended based on feedback and operational success.
+To better balance the personal and professional needs, Gruber Logistics introduced smart working for the employees who have completed their initial training period and work in departments that offer smart working as a flexible option.

 Employees are expected to maintain professional diligence during remote work, follow the company's Code of Ethics, and adhere to regulations related to health, safety, and data protection.
 Each workday performed remotely is treated the same as an in-office day, following standard working hours and break times.
 Gruber Logistics also provides annual training on health and safety requirements for remote work to ensure compliance with regulatory standards.
 Requests for remote work must be submitted through the company's HR management system, with priority given to employees with caregiving responsibilities or specific family needs.